Protein Shakes and Weight Loss: Your Guide to Effective Fat Loss

 Can protein shakes reduce belly fat?

-Protein shakes cannot directly target belly fat, but they can support overall fat loss when used as part of a calorie-controlled diet.
+Protein shakes cannot directly target belly fat.
+However, they can support overall fat loss when used as part of a calorie-controlled diet.
 By helping you feel full and preserve muscle, they may contribute to gradual reduction in body fat, including around the abdomen.

 How many protein shakes per day for weight loss?